jorgebotas/ete4-documentation/index.md

 ### Listening for node selection

-As we so before, embedding ETE in your project and visualizing a tree seem rather easy, right?.
-Well, listening for nodes been selected or unselected is no different!
+As we saw before, embedding ETE in your project and visualizing a tree seemed rather easy, right?.
+Well, listening for nodes been selected or unselected is no different!.
 Just add a `message` event listener to your website's window:

 ```
 async function onPostMessage(event) {
+    // Only respond to events from ETE
     if (event.origin != eteUrl)
         return